top of page

 Daredevil Season 1

-Perfects the dark & brooding tone while retaining a sense of realism.
-Cox & D'Onofrio are astounding & the action is brutally visceral.
-Filmed on location in NYC for authenticity.
-The Kingpin love story is brilliant & adds incredible depth to the villain.
+They mastered the dark and brooding tone without sacrificing realism.
+Charlie Cox and Vincent D'Onofrio are astounding and the action is brutally visceral.
+On location shooting in NYC brings an authenticity.
+The Kingpin love story is brilliant, giving the villain dimensionality.

 Premiere: Apr 10, 2015